 Worried you can’t afford the support of an external project partner?
 You aren’t alone.
 Project teams often recognize the need for—and usefulness of—outside consultancy firms, but many harbor concerns about the cost or feel they won’t be able to justify the expenditure to the organization’s leadership team.
-Before your PMO completely writes off the possibility of working with an outside expert, it’s important to understand all the ways a consultancy’s expertise, skills, and services will pay dividends.
+Before your Project Team completely writes off the possibility of working with an outside expert, it’s important to understand all the ways a consultancy’s expertise, skills, and services will pay dividends.

 The benefits of partnering with an outside expert may stack up more than you think.
 There are time-tested tools and insight that an experienced consultancy brings to the table.
 And in tallying the potential soft costs that result from tackling complex or troubled projects on your own, your cost/benefit analysis must also address the question: Can your organization really afford for this project to fail?